hsnucnmc/winter-2022/basic_commands.md

 ---

 # `ls`
-First thing to know: everything you see in Linux is file, i.e.,
+First thing to know: everything you see in Linux is a file, i.e.,
 - Directory is file
 - Link is file
 - Your screen is file